twolfson/grunt-spritesmith/README.md

 - cssVarMap `String|Function` - Mapping function for each filename to CSS variable
     - // TODO: Add documentation and link to documentation
     - cssVarMap: function (sprite) {
-- algorithmOpts `Mixed` - Options to pass through to algorithm
-    - For example we can skip sorting in some algorithms via `{algorithmOpts: {sort: false}}`
-        - This is useful for sprite animations
-    - // TODO: Add link to algorithms section or layout
-- engineOpts `Object` - Options to pass through to engine for settings
-    - For example `phantomjssmith` accepts `timeout` via `{engineOpts: {timeout: 10000}}`
-    - See your engine's documentation for available options
-- imgOpts `Object` - Options to pass through to engine uring export
-    - For example `gmsmith` supports `quality` via `{exportOpts: {quality: 75}}`
-    - See your engine's documentation for available options
 - cssOpts `Object` - Options to pass through to templater
     - For example `{cssOpts: {functions: false}}` skips output of mixins
     - See your templates